chelaxian/TG_Voice-Video_MSG/README.md

 ### Configuration

-1. **Edit the config.py file to include your own API ID, API Hash (you can leave them empty if you have no plans to use telethon), and allowed user IDs.
-If you need BotFather bot - also include your botfather token.
+1. **Edit the config.py file to include your own API ID, API Hash, and allowed user IDs.
+Also include your botfather token.
 Replace the placeholders with your actual values.**

     ```python
-    # Your API ID from my.telegram.org (provide if you need private bot or want big audio to have waveform)
+    # Your API ID from my.telegram.org
     api_id = 'YOUR_API_ID'

-    # Your API Hash from my.telegram.org (provide if you need private bot or want big audio to have waveform)
+    # Your API Hash from my.telegram.org
     api_hash = 'YOUR_API_HASH'

-    # BotFather token (provide if you need public bot)
+    # BotFather token
     botfather_token = 'YOUR_BOTFATHER_TOKEN'

-    # Add random waveform to audio files (enable / disable using telethon and numpy) (not used in bot.py)
-    add_random_waveform = True
-    #add_random_waveform = False

-    # Trim audio to 10 minutes if it's longer (enable / disable long audio trimming)
-    trim_audio_to_10_minutes = True
-    #trim_audio_to_10_minutes = False

-    # Allow all users to interact with the bot (not used in bot.py)
+    # Allow all users to interact with the bot
     #allow_all_users = True
     allow_all_users = False

-    # Your Telegram user ID and allowed user IDs (provide your ID and delete/ignore others if not needed)
+    # Your Telegram user ID and allowed user IDs
     allowed_user_id = ['YOUR_USER_ID', 'USER_ID2', 'USER_ID3']

     # Language setting: 'RU' for Russian, 'EN' for English, 'CN' for Chinese